yudai/cf_nise_installer/README.md

   * Required to be executed *once* after launching processes
 * install.sh
   * Runs the above scripts in order

-These scripts do not automatically update existing files in the `cf-release` and `nise_bosh` directories.
-You need to update them if needed.

 When run these scripts, be sure your are  in the `cf_nise_installer` directory, and not in `vagrant` directory.